winglang/polycons/CONTRIBUTING.md

 [ ] Commit messages are clear and descriptive and pushed to your fork.
 [ ] Your fork is in sync with the upstream repository.

-Create a new Pull Request [here](https://github.com/monadahq/polycons/compare), selecting your fork for the 'compare' and `main` for the 'base'.
+Create a new pull request [here](https://github.com/monadahq/polycons/compare), selecting your fork for the 'compare' and `main` for the 'base'.

-The title of the Pull Request should adhere to [conventional commits](https://www.conventionalcommits.org).
-For example, if you're adding new features, the Pull Request title should start with `feat:`.
+The title of the pull request should adhere to [conventional commits](https://www.conventionalcommits.org).
+For example, if you're adding new features, the pull request title should start with `feat:`.
 If you are fixing a bug, then `fix:` should be the title prefix.

-In the description reference any open Issues that the changes resolve.
+In the description reference any open issues that the changes resolve.
 Describe the changes you made and include anything you think would be useful for a reviewer to know.
+It's also a great place to add a shout-out to anyone who helped with the changes.

 ## Getting Help